 Fundraising and Christmas Lights

-Costs and fundraising: Erecting, taking down, storage and insurance of the column motif lights are annual recurring costs.
+Costs: Erecting, taking down, storaging and insuring of the column motif lights are annual recurring costs.
 We are grateful for support from Fife Council Local Area Planning Budget towards our recurring costs.
-Costs of breakages, replacements and repairs, and for purchase of any new additional lights are met by fundraising.
+The cost is several £1,000s each year and in 2025 the Fife Council grant did not cover all the recurring annual costs.
+Costs of repairs and replacements are additional, and, along with any new purchases, are met by fundraising.

-A big thank you to everyone who helps Burntisland town centre sparkle every festive season!
+A big thank you to everyone who helps Burntisland town centre sparkle every festive season, from Isla & Anne.
+To donate to the Burntisland Christmas LIghts Fund, please contact us for the CC bank details.

 Our historic Burgh Chambers lit from within